 Ropes & Gray’s public service commitment is a hallmark of the firm, rooted in the example set by the firm’s founders nearly a century and a half ago.
 From securing asylum for endangered immigrants, to helping people keep their homes, to winning the release of the wrongly convicted, Ropes & Gray strives to provide the highest level of pro bono legal advice and support to those who need it most.

-In 2017, our attorneys, paralegals, summer associates and other professionals worldwide donated more than 160,000 hours of legal services.
+Our attorneys, paralegals, summer associates and other professionals worldwide have donated about 160,000 hours of legal services in both 2017 and 2018.
 By providing direct representation and partnering with human rights, legal reform and other organizations, Ropes & Gray helps impoverished individuals, underserved communities, nonprofits and small businesses.

 For its pro bono efforts, Ropes & Gray has received numerous accolades, including: